 In an ideal situation a refurbishment team should be barely seen or heard.
 In fact, if asked, most companies will tell you it’s noise they worry most about.
 There is nothing worse than noise when you are trying to concentrate on work.

 Clearly keeping noise to a minimum is vital when it comes to refurbishment projects.
 To try to cut down on the amount of noise your staff and neighbours have to suffer through it’s a good idea to try to schedule more disruptive work out of hours or in business periods which are quieter or when there are fewer staff around.

 Where work is being carried out, whether it’s quiet or loud, your refurbishment company should construct temporary walls between the area being worked in and the office space staff are occupying.
 This should help to reduce the overall noise from any construction of refurbishment work.

 Communication also plays a role in keeping staff informed when nosier work may be taking place to allow them to plan some work e.g. meetings or calls to clients which may require quiet at a different time.

 Find Out More

-To take advantage of JBH Refurbishments 25+ years of expertise in carrying out Kent or London office refurbishment while buildings are occupied contact us via our contact form or call 0333 207 0339.
+To take advantage of JBH Refurbishments 25+ years of expertise in carrying out Kent or London office fit-out or office refurbishment while buildings are occupied contact us via our contact form or call 0333 207 0339.